Keep Up With Us

 The story says it’s all about paying homage to Ullr, both thanking him for Breckenridge’s bountiful snowfall and honoring him in hopes of more snow.
 That’s true, but we’ve also got the hunch that a handful of snowed-in locals wanted an excuse to party.

 Today, Breckenridge Distillery libations have taken the place of Aquavit.
-But the themes that started it all – snow, Vikings and Breckenridge – continue in the form of Bedazzled Ullr helmets, faux-fur clothing, a world record shot ski and a parade that celebrates life in a ski town.
+But the themes that started it all – snow, Vikings and Breckenridge – continue in the form of Bedazzled Ullr helmets, faux-fur clothing, an “unofficial” record-breaking attempt and a parade that celebrates life in a ski town.

 Live like the locals on parade day